 Intriguing, chilling, well-directed supernatural thriller, without cheap scare tactics or technical gimmicks, and a wonderful touch of ambivalence — is Julia imagining things?
 Has her daughter really comeback from the death?
 Or, maybe there is a third explanation.
-British director Richard Loncraine (The Gathering Storm and Firewall) allows the story to unfold on its own, mostly relying on a superb performance by Mia Farrow.
+British director Richard Loncraine (The Gathering Storm) allows the story to unfold on its own, mostly relying on a superb performance by Mia Farrow.

 This terrific adaptation of Peter Straub’s novel provides Farrow with one of her very best roles.
 Today, Rosemary’s Baby is an acknowledged tour-de-force for the actor, one of the greatest performances in a horror film, while The Haunting of Julia (aka Full Circle) is rarely mentioned, even by Farrow’s fans and/or horror aficionados.
 Most people would rank any of Farrow’s work for Woody Allen second in her long filmography.
 That being said, the film is a great example of Farrow’s range.
 She hits all the right notes in a highly demanding role.